 In Johnston Ground (ground floor of WJB), the ACE Learning Studio provides tutoring in a large number of subject areas.
 The Learning Studio also provides study rooms, advising, collaborative learning technology, and iPads/laptops for check out.
 Call 850-645-9151 for more information.

 Sponsored by the University Libraries and Student Government, the Learning District is a drop-in tutoring option for students during the later evening hours, from 8pm to 1am in Strozier Library, in a variety of subject areas.
 Tutoring is also available in Dirac Library during select hours.

 From the Department of English in 222C Williams, RWC offers individualized instruction in composition and reading through one-to-one tutoring and small group workshops.
 Help from the RWC is also available in Johnston Ground and Strozier Library during select hours.

-A part of the ACE Learning Studio, the Math Studio provides walk-in math tutoring in many introductory and intermediate math courses.
-Open 10am to 10pm Monday through Thursday, 10am to 5pm Friday, and 5pm to 10pm Sunday, in Johnston Ground (ground floor of WJB).
+A part of the ACE Learning Studio, the Math Studio provides walk-in math tutoring in many introductory and intermediate math courses, in Johnston Ground (ground floor of WJB).